Alex Smith: Personal life

 Smith married former Oakland Raiders cheerleader Elizabeth Barry in 2009.
 They have two sons and a daughter.

 Smith has a brother and two sisters.
-One of Smith's great-grandfathers was an Austrian immigrant of Serbian descent who immigrated to the U.S. from the Austro-Hungarian Empire when he was 12 years old.
-To honor him, Smith, his brother, and his father are each tattooed with four firesteels, the traditional Serbian cross.
+One of his great-grandfathers was an Austrian immigrant of Serbian descent who immigrated to the U.S. from the Austro-Hungarian Empire at age 12.
+To honor his great-grandfather, Smith, his brother, and his father are each tattooed with four firesteels, the traditional Serbian cross.
 Smith's uncle, John L. Smith, was a college football head coach until 2018, and his cousin, Chris Shelton, is a former Major League Baseball player.

 In 2007, Smith founded the Alex Smith Foundation and the Alex Smith Guardian Scholars Program, which helps send foster teens to college.
 He started the program with $500,000, and continues to personally fund the majority of the charity.
 The Boston Globe held up Smith's foundation as a model charity that properly allocated its funding, noting that it raised over $800,000 from 2008 to 2010 and spent 91 percent of the funds on scholarships and grants.

 In 2014, Smith was awarded an honorary doctor of humane letters degree by the University of Utah, where he also delivered the commencement speech for the graduating class.

 In 2021, Smith started a collection called Just Live with a clothing brand; all of the proceeds from the collection are donated to the Center for the Intrepid where he spent most of his rehabilitation process.